tukasa0001/TownOfHost/README-EN.md

 At every meeting beginning, EvilHacker can get the last-minute admin information in the chat.
 A `★` marks rooms with impostors.
 Rooms with deadbodies are marked with the number of bodies.
 They can see kill flash when other impostors killing.
+If the option "Can See The Murder Location" is On, the 3rd line of their name shows the room where the murder occurred for 10 sec.

 #### Game Options